 Table of contents

 Table of Contents

 - Bike rental shops

 - Big Island bike tours

 - Bikesharing (downtown Kona and downtown Hilo only)

-Biking is a so much better option than the car if you want to take in the surroundings.
-You can stop anytime and everywhere, ride at your own pace and take in the sounds, smells and colors from up and close.
-We heartily recommend biking in the Hawaii Volcanoes National Park and along the winding coastal roads!
+Biking is, in our opinion, a far better option than the car if you want to take in your surroundings.
+You can stop anytime and anywhere, explore at your own pace and take in the sounds, smells, and colors from up close.
+We especially like biking in the Hawaii Volcanoes National Park.

 Biking in Hawaii Volcanoes National Park